connectedbydata/connectedbydata.org/_events/2026-04-22-gen-ai-education-have-your-say.md

 * How you can build on the Distributed Dialogue toolkit.

 **Learning from experience**
-[Dr Claire Bessant](https://www.northumbria.ac.uk/about-us/our-staff/b/claire-bessant/) (University of Newcastle) and [Anna Beckett](https://a-b-consulting.co.uk/) (ABC) will share their evaluation of the distributed dialogue.
+[Dr Claire Bessant](https://www.northumbria.ac.uk/about-us/our-staff/b/claire-bessant/) (University of Northumbria) and [Anna Beckett](https://a-b-consulting.co.uk/) (ABC) will share their evaluation of the distributed dialogue.

 This will be followed by a Q&A on the initial presentation and evaluation.